Matthiasclee/VisionTest/docs/vtac.md

 version master
 update
 ```
 Now, run `version <version number>` to switch to that version.
-You will need to reboot the computer, or restart the VTAC server for the changes to take effect.
+You will need to reboot the computer with the `reboot` command for changes to take effect.
 *Note: \<version number\> is just the number \(1.2.3\) without the "v" in front of it.
 If switching to a beta, include the "-beta" at the end.*